Nils-Åke Sandell

-Nils-Åke Sandell (5 February 1927 – 29 May 1992) was a Swedish football player and manager.
+Nils-Åke Sandell (5 February 1927 – 29 May 1992) was a Swedish footballer and manager.

 Club career

-Sandell started his playing career in his birth city Lund at local club Lunds BK.
-After a brief period at IFK Malmö he returned to Lund before moving to Malmö FF in the 1952 season.
-After spending 4 years in Malmö Sandell had quite a reputation for being a goalscorer and tried his luck in Italy and SPAL 1907.
-After his period in Italy Sandell returned to Malmö FF and played one last season there in 1958.
+Sandell grew up in the working class area of Väster in Lund, and started his playing career with his local club Lunds BK, where two of his uncles worked.
+He made his debut at the age of 16, and was a prolific goalscorer in the third tier.
+After a brief period at IFK Malmö, he returned to Lunds BK, before moving to Malmö FF for the 1952 season.
+On 9 October 1955, he scored Malmö FF's 1000th Allsvenskan goal in a 5–1 win against Norrby IF.
+After spending 4 years with Malmö FF, Sandell had garnered a reputation for being a goalscorer and tried his luck in Italy and SPAL 1907.
+After his period in Italy, Sandell returned to Malmö FF and played one last season in 1958.

 Malmö FF players in 1955: from left Charles Gustafsson, Henry Thillberg, Nils-Åke Sandell, Bengt Lindskog and Bertil Nilsson.

 International career

 He played a crucial role in Sweden's triumph at the 1952–55 Nordic Football Championship, being the top goal scorer of the tournament with 10 goals in 8 caps, and he was also part of Sweden's squad for the football tournament at the 1952 Summer Olympics, but he did not play in any matches.